panthomakos/timezone/README.markdown

 ## Getting the timezone for a specific latitude and longitude

 First, make sure you have a geonames username.
 It's free and easy to setup, you can do so [here](http://www.geonames.org/login).
+Once you have created an account, make sure that you have enabled web services [here](http://www.geonames.org/enablefreewebservice).

 Second, add the following to your application.rb file, or before you perform a coordinate lookup.